Skip advert

 What are the other downsides of car clocking?

 Aside from the legal implications, there are other potential issues that could arise with a clocked car.
-Modern cars rely on mileage to give an indication of what to service and when parts need changing.
-When somebody clocks a car, they only modify the read-out, but most modern vehicles have lots of modules and 10 per cent record your mileage, so when you interfere with one, it creates a conflict with the others.
+Modern cars rely on their mileage to give an indication of what to service and when parts need changing.
+When somebody clocks a car, they only modify the read-out, but most modern vehicles have lots of modules and 10 per cent of them record your mileage, so when you interfere with one, it creates a conflict with the others.
 It may show up if someone plugs a diagnostic tool in and would probably void a manufacturer warranty.

 How to spot a clocked car

-On older cars there were certain tell-tale signs that an odometer had been tampered with, but changes made by computer systems are invisible to the naked eye.
+On older cars there were certain tell-tale signs that an odometer had been tampered with, but changes made by computer systems are often invisible to the naked eye.
 So here are some other things to watch out for:

 • Stone chips on a car’s nose can indicate lots of motorway journeys and imply high mileage.